 Pregnant women infected with T. gondii generally do not have clinical manifestations, but some may have a mild mononucleosis-like syndrome, regional lymphadenopathy, or occasionally chorioretinitis.
 Similarly, infected neonates are usually asymptomatic at birth, but manifestations may include

-PCR analysis of amniotic fluid is emerging as the method of choice for diagnosing fetal infection.
+For fetal infection, PCR analysis of amniotic fluid is emerging as the diagnostic method of choice.
 There are numerous other serologic tests, some of which are done only in reference laboratories.
 The most reliable are the Sabin-Feldman dye test, the indirect immunofluorescent antibody (IFA) test, and the direct agglutination assay.
 Tests to isolate the organism include inoculation into mice and tissue culture, but these tests are not usually done because they are expensive, not highly sensitive, and can take weeks before yielding results.

-In suspected congenital toxoplasmosis, serologic tests, MRI or CT imaging of the brain, CSF analysis, brain stem auditory evoked responses, and a thorough eye examination by an ophthalmologist should be done.
+For infants with suspected congenital toxoplasmosis, serologic tests, MRI or CT imaging of the brain, CSF analysis, brain stem auditory evoked responses, and a thorough eye examination by an ophthalmologist should be done.
 CSF abnormalities include xanthochromia, pleocytosis, and increased protein concentration.
 The placenta is inspected for characteristic signs of T. gondii infection (eg, placentitis).
 Nonspecific laboratory findings include thrombocytopenia, lymphocytosis, monocytosis, eosinophilia, and elevated transaminases.
 PCR testing of body fluids, including CSF, and tissues (placenta) can also be done to confirm infection.

 Some children have a fulminant course with early death, whereas others have long-term neurologic sequelae.
 Occasionally, neurologic manifestations (eg, chorioretinitis, intellectual disability, deafness, seizures) develop years later in children who appeared normal at birth.
 Consequently, children with congenital toxoplasmosis should be closely monitored beyond the neonatal period.

 Limited data suggest that treatment of infected women during pregnancy may be beneficial to the fetus (1 Treatment references Congenital toxoplasmosis is caused by transplacental acquisition of Toxoplasma gondii.
 Manifestations, if present, are prematurity, intrauterine growth restriction, jaundice, hepatosplenomegaly... read more ).
 Spiramycin (available in the US with special permission from the U.S. Food and Drug Administration [FDA]) has been used to prevent maternofetal transmission but does not provide treatment to the fetus.
 A recent retrospective review suggests that the addition of trimethoprim/sulfamethoxazole may increase the effectiveness of transmission prevention (2 Treatment references Congenital toxoplasmosis is caused by transplacental acquisition of Toxoplasma gondii.
 Manifestations, if present, are prematurity, intrauterine growth restriction, jaundice, hepatosplenomegaly... read more ).
 Pyrimethamine and sulfonamides have been used later in gestation to treat the infected fetus.

 Treatment of symptomatic and asymptomatic neonates may improve outcome.
-Therefore, treatment is begun with pyrimethamine (initial loading dose of 2 mg/kg po once/day for 2 days followed by 1 mg/kg po once/day, maximum 25 mg) and leucovorin (10 mg po 3 times/wk).
-Sulfadiazine (50 mg/kg po bid, maximum 4 g) is begun after neonatal jaundice has resolved.
-After the initial 6 mo of treatment, sulfadiazine and leucovorin are continued at the same dose, but pyrimethamine is given less frequently (only on Monday, Wednesday, and Friday).
-This regimen is continued for at least 6 more mo.
+Therefore, treatment is begun with oral pyrimethamine (initial loading dose of 2 mg/kg once a day for 2 days followed by 1 mg/kg once a day, maximum 25 mg) and oral leucovorin (10 mg 3 times a week).
+Oral sulfadiazine (50 mg/kg 2 times a day, maximum 4 g) is begun after neonatal jaundice has resolved.
+After the initial 6 months of treatment, sulfadiazine and leucovorin are continued at the same dose, but pyrimethamine is given less frequently (only on Monday, Wednesday, and Friday).
+This regimen is continued for at least 6 more months.
 All treatment should be overseen by an expert.
 The use of corticosteroids is controversial and should be determined case by case but may be considered for active chorioretinitis or if CSF protein is > 1 gm/dL.

 Pregnant women should be counseled to avoid contact with cat litter boxes and other areas contaminated with cat feces.
-Because oocysts require > 24 h after excretion to become infectious, conscientiously changing the entire litter box on a daily basis while wearing gloves followed by careful handwashing should reduce infection by this route if other members of the household cannot handle litter box chores.
+Because oocysts require > 24 hours after excretion to become infectious, conscientiously changing the entire litter box on a daily basis while wearing gloves followed by careful handwashing should reduce infection by this route if other members of the household cannot handle litter box chores.